Individual Resource Games and Resource Redistributions

 Weakening gives a monotonic flavor to the process of deduction in the logic.
-Following the terminology in Linear Logic, a logic \logica admitting weakening will be said to be \emph{affine} and a logic \logica without weakening will just be said to be \emph{linear}.
+Following the terminology in Linear Logic, a logic \logica admitting weakening will be referred to as \emph{affine} and a logic \logica without weakening will just be referred to as \emph{linear}.

-Despite the fact the Affine Logic more inference rules than Linear Logic, the unit $\top$ allows one to simulate the reasoning in Affine Logic with the provability of Linear Logic.
+Despite the fact the Affine Logic admits more inference rules than Linear Logic, the unit $\top$ allows one to simulate the reasoning in Affine Logic with the provability of Linear Logic.
 Indeed, the sequent $\Gamma \vdash A$ is provable in a logic \logica with the rule of weakening iff the sequent $\Gamma \vdash A \otimes \top$ is provable the logic \logica without using weakening.

 In the affine case, $A, B \vdash A$ is a provable sequent.
 If a player has a goal $\gamma = A$, then she will find her objective satisfied with an outcome $\{A,B\}$.
 In the linear case, we have in general $A, B \not\vdash A$ (unless $B$ is a vacuous resource equivalent to $\mathbf{1}$).
 A player with a goal $\gamma = A$ will not be satisfied with an outcome $\{A,B\}$ as she wants $A$ and nothing more.
 If she \emph{is} indeed indifferent to leftover resources, her goal can be expressed as $\gamma = A \otimes \top$, when \logica is linear.